Case-mix grouping methodologies help health care facilities plan and manage their services

 Population grouping methodology

-- The population grouping methodology assigns clinical profiles and resource utilization indicators to all persons in the population.
+- The population grouping methodology (PDF) assigns clinical profiles and resource utilization indicators to all persons in the population.
 The methodology uses inpatient, day surgery, physician billing and long-term care data.

-As described in the population grouping methodology video, clinical and demographic profiles for each person in a population are created, including profiles for health system non-users.
+As described in the population grouping methodology video External link, opens in new window, clinical and demographic profiles for each person in a population are created, including profiles for health system non-users.
 This information is then used to predict health care utilization patterns, explain variations in health care resource use and provide a foundation for funding models.

 For more information, including how to access the population grouping methodology, please write to email@example.com.